sec-js/frvt/twins-demonstration/README.md

-# FRVT twins demonstrations validation package
+# FRTE twins demonstrations validation package

 # Important
-1) FRVT twins demonstration track uses the FRVT 1:1 API.
+1) FRTE twins demonstration track uses the FRTE 1:1 API.
-2) You must download the FRVT 1:1 validation package before running the FRVT twins demonstration validation package.
+2) You must download the FRTE 1:1 validation package before running the FRTE twins demonstration validation package.
-3) FRVT Twins demonstration track will not test the multiface version of createTemplate()
+3) FRTE Twins demonstration track will not test the multiface version of createTemplate()

 The purpose of this validation package is to
-1) validate that your software adheres to the [FRVT 1:1 API](https://pages.nist.gov/frvt/api/FRVT_ongoing_11_api.pdf),
+1) validate that your software adheres to the [FRTE 1:1 API](https://pages.nist.gov/frvt/api/FRVT_ongoing_11_api.pdf),
 2) ensure that NIST's execution of your library submission produces the expected output, and
 3) prepare your submission package to send to NIST